laurabravopriegue/the-electionary/README.md

 ## What this is

-Software to download a series of debate transcripts and process them.
+Software to download a series of debate transcripts from the [American Presidency Project](http://presidency.ucsb.edu/debates.php) and process them.

+## Branches

+The `master` branch doesn't do any collection of the transcripts from the website - it only does processing.

+If you want to download the HTML files from the website, clone the `download-files` branch instead.
+That also includes all the processing code.

 ## How to use it

-### Prerequisites
+### Prerequisites for downloading the HTML files

 You must have `scrapy` installed before using this code.